pingu15/InvolveU/README.md

 Teachers in the school are tasked with adding students by username to each event to ensure validity.

+The initial app design can be found at https://www.figma.com/file/204M6ZpTg2ZjOxQPPir3OP/InvolveU?node-id=0%3A1.

 ## Api

 The api can be found at https://involeu.up.railway.app/api.
 Admins (teachers) can access the admin panel at https://involeu.up.railway.app/admin.